At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your MRICS or FRICS qualifications and relevant experience in building control and fire safety.
-Use specific examples that demonstrate your expertise and leadership in these areas.
+Emphasise your leadership roles and any contributions to regulatory reforms.

-Craft a Compelling Cover Letter: In your cover letter, express your passion for building safety and regulation.
-Discuss how your background aligns with the key responsibilities of the role and how you can contribute to shaping national and global standards.
+Craft a Compelling Cover Letter: In your cover letter, express your passion for building safety and your vision for the future of the profession.
+Mention specific examples of how you've influenced standards or engaged with stakeholders in previous roles.

 How to prepare for a job interview at Madison Berkeley